 Even if your qualifications are more than enough to get you the job, dressing for the interview should still be given much thought.
 Step into that interview looking your best with at least a dress shirt and slacks or a suit and tie.
 Rule out anything as informal as jeans or sneakers.

-If this dermatologist resume was helpful, you might also be interested in some other free templates:
+If this dermatologist resume was helpful, you might also be interested in some other free resume samples:

 - Anesthesiologist resume